shaik1002/biggitlabbomb/doc/api/graphql/reference/index.md

 ##### `Group.runnerCloudProvisioning`

 Information used for provisioning the runner on a cloud provider.
-Returns `null` if the GitLab instance is not a SaaS instance.
+Returns `null` if `:google_cloud_support_feature_flag` feature flag is disabled, or the GitLab instance is not a SaaS instance.

 DETAILS:
 **Introduced** in GitLab 16.10.